grouville/dagger-serverless/tutorial/README.md

 Now you can add the source code as input.

-To list available input you can tip the following command :
+To list available input, you can tip the following command :

 ```bash
 dagger input list